Eximprod/docs/ES200/ES200_PowerPlantController_Manual.md

 - **Scaling Factor:** A scalar value used to scale the output commands of the PID controller.
 Scaling is applied before the command is distributed to all connected points.
 - **Operating Mode:** The controller operates in either `Active Power` or `Reactive Power` mode.
   - In **Active Power** mode, there are two submodes:
-    - Setpoint-based active power control with automatic frequency response
+    - Setpoint-based active power control with automatic frequency response.
     - Active power control that strictly follows frequency changes within a narrow window while still accepting setpoints.
   - In **Reactive Power** mode, there are also two submodes:
-    - Setpoint-based reactive power control
+    - Setpoint-based reactive power control.
     - A hybrid reactive power control scheme that follows the voltage curve within a defined window while still accepting setpoints.
 - **Command Type:** The controller can output commands as an **absolute value** or as a **percentage** (the percentage being based on the specified `Max System Power`).
 - **Statism:** A percentage value that describes the ratio between the relative deviation of frequency and the relative deviation of active power.
+This parameter is required only when operating in `Active Power` mode.
 - **Nominal Voltage:** The nominal voltage value of the system (measured in kV).
 This parameter is required only when operating in `Reactive Power` mode.
 - **Voltage Interval:** A percentage value describing the range within which the system voltage can vary.
 For example, for a 20 kV system with a voltage interval of 5%, the maximum allowed voltage setpoint is 21 kV.
+This parameter is required only when operating in `Reactive Power` mode.
 - **Process Point:** The primary data point for the control process measurement.
 For `Active Power`, this should be the measured power output of the system; for `Reactive Power`, the measured reactive power output.
 - **Process Complement Point:** The auxiliary measurement data point.
 For `Active Power`, this is the system frequency; for `Reactive Power`, it is the system voltage.
 - **Available Power Point:** A data point providing an estimated `Available Power` for the system (e.g., an estimate from a weather station).